 Employment continues to be a barrier amongst the transition-aged population.
-Lebanon County has an assigned dedicated OVR transition-aged youth focused counselor.
 This population often struggles with decision making skills, most closely associated with employment and higher forms of education.
 Utilization of OVR's guidance related to these issues is extremely beneficial in navigating the transition to adulthood and increases chances of success and long-term gains in this target population.
 Lebanon County Children and Youth Services continues to provide support to youth in their care through an Independent Living Coordinator.
 This individual assists youth transitioning out of care with acquiring skills to access employment and housing.
 Additionally, once a youth has left care, the coordinator is also able to provide a stipend to those who complete an independent living program, which can be used for housing or employment.
-A new layer of support for this population is youth focused peer support currently being provided by Recovery Insight.
+A new layer of support for this population is youth focused peer support currently being provided by Recovery Insight, PeerStar and WellSpan Philhaven.

 For eligible adults, a housing counselor is available to work with individuals who have identified an employment goal as a step toward their recovery.
-Vocational support is also available to adults working with Assertive

-Community Treatment Team (ACT), the Fairweather Lodge, the New Start Program, Blended Case Management or Psychiatric Rehabilitation through Community Services Group.
+Vocational support is also available to adults working with Assertive Community Treatment Team (ACT), the Fairweather Lodge, the New Start Program, Forensic Transitional Housing Program (Cottage), Blended Case Management or Psychiatric Rehabilitation through Community Services Group.